 Forfeitures.
 SFAS 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
-In determining our historic forfeiture rate, we have excluded stock option grants totaling 12,548,445 shares issued to executives in February 2004.
+In determining our historic forfeiture rate, we have excluded stock option grants totaling 1,133,862 shares issued to executives in February 2004.
 We believe these stock option grants will not be cancelled due to termination, and therefore have applied a forfeiture rate of 0% for those stock option grants.
 The annualized forfeiture rate used for the remaining stock option grants was 7%.
-The forfeiture rate selected did not have a material impact on stockbased compensation expense in the year ended December 31, 2006 or the three months ended March 31, 2007.
+The forfeiture rate selected did not have a material impact on stock-based compensation expense in the year ended December 31, 2006 or the three months ended March 31, 2007.
 Prior to adoption of SFAS 123R, we accounted for forfeitures of stock option grants as they occurred.

 As a result of our Black-Scholes option fair value calculations and the allocation of value to the vesting periods using the straight-line vesting attribution method, we recognized \$3.5 million of stock-based compensation expense in 2006, of which \$8,000, \$661,000, and \$2.8 million were charged to cost of product sales, research and development expenses and selling, general and administrative expense, respectively.
 During the three months ended March 31, 2007, we recognized \$940,000 of stock-based compensation expense, of which \$4,000, \$201,000 and \$735,000 were charged to cost of product sales, research and development and selling, general and administrative expense, respectively.
-During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, of which \$1,000, \$144,000 and \$675,000 were charged to cost of product sales, research and development and selling, general and administrative expense, respectively.
-The adoption of SFAS 123R caused basic and diluted net loss per common share to increase by \$24.51 in 2006.
+During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, respectively.
+During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, respectively.
+During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, respectively.
+During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, respectively.
+During the three months ended March 31, 2006, we recognized \$820,000 of stock-based compensation expense, of which \$1,000, \$144,000 and \$675,000 were charged to cost of product sales, research and administrative expense, respectively.
+The adoption of SFAS 123R caused basic and diluted net loss per common share to increase by \$267.71 in 2006.
 No income tax benefit was recognized in the statement of operations for 2006.
 Compensation cost capitalized as a component of inventory during 2006 was \$18,000.